SMT-Friendly Formalization of the Solidity Memory Model: Formalization

 \paragraph{Storage tree.}

-The storage tree for a given target type $T$ can be obtained easily by filtering the AST nodes of the contract definition to only include state variable declarations and to, further, only include nodes that lead to a sub-node of type $T$.
-We denote the storage tree for type $T$ as $\storagetree(T)$. \footnote{In our implementation we do not explicitly compute the storage tree but instead traverse directly the AST supplied by the Solidity compiler.}
+The storage tree for a given type $T$ can be easily obtained by filtering the AST nodes of the contract definition to only include state variable declarations and to, further, only include nodes that lead to a sub-node of type $T$.
+We denote the storage tree for type $T$ as $\storagetree(T)$. \footnote{In our implementation we do not explicitly compute the storage tree but instead traverse directly the AST provided by the Solidity compiler.}

 \paragraph{Packing.}